dcsjapan/jekyll-theme-future-deluxe/README.md

 ## License

-The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The theme is available as open source under the terms of the [CC-BY-3.0](http://creativecommons.org/licenses/by/3.0/).